Hawaiian Koa Wood

-Here are some pictures of the many custom harps I have created over the years, from Hawaiian Koa wood.
+Shown here is a picture of one of the many custom harps I have created over the years from Hawaiian Koa wood.

 This harp has 42 nylon strings, and is designed to look like a pedal harp in style.
 The angle of the back of the sound board, in relationship to the floor, or in this case, the grass, was designed to allow the harpist , who has a bad back, to sit behind the harp at the right angle, without leaning the harp on her shoulder.

 Thank you for coming to visit my Harp Pages, please let me know how I can bring your Dream Harp to Life !